Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Suite Tier Sqft Outdoor space Ships Dining reservations open

-Ocean Terrace Suites Ocean Suites 377 spacious private sun terrace, alfresco dining + daybed I, II, III, IV, V, VI
+Ocean Terrace Suites Ocean Suites 377 7 sqm (75 sqft) private sun terrace, alfresco dining + daybed I, II, III, IV, V, VI 75 days before sailing

-Ocean Grand Terrace Suites Ocean Suites 420 11 sqm expanded terrace with dining table + daybed I, II, III, IV, V, VI
+Ocean Grand Terrace Suites Ocean Suites 420 11 sqm (118 sqft) expanded terrace with dining table + daybed I, II, III, IV, V, VI 75 days before sailing

 Sqft figures converted from Explora's published sqm.
 Outdoor space wording quoted from each suite's own Explora product page.